 - tumours of the urogenital tract

-- Herbs in the forms of oils or salves can be applied directly to the vaginal tissues to soothe and heal irritation.
+- Herbs in the form of oils or salves can be applied directly to the vaginal tissues to soothe and heal irritation.
 Choose herbs such as Calendula and Comfrey combined with pure Vitamin E oil and not synthetic or mineral-based lotions or creams.

 - Some women find that a low potency Vitamin E capsule inserted into the vagina at night helps to relieve itching and irritation of the vaginal lining.
 The capsule will dissolve with the heat of the body and the oil will lubricate the lining and reduce the discomfort associated with the dryness.